Zorigt/digital_wallet/README.md

 feature 3 takes 460 seconds

 A couple of ideas for other fraud detection, but didn't implement:
 - Check if payment exceeds certain amount.
-For example: people are more likely to transfer small amounts like for coffee, lunch, and movie tickets, etc. So, if any any amount exceeds abvoe $80 then it could be labaled unverified.
+For example: people are more likely to transfer small amounts like for coffee, lunch, and movie tickets, etc. So, if any any amount exceeds above $80 could be labaled unverified.
-- Detect unusual frequency of money transfers within specific time persiod.
-For exmaple: if there were multiple transactions within 4 hour period then it could be labeled unverified as people will most likely to transfer once a day or even a week.
+- Detect unusual frequency in money transfers within specific time period.
+For exmaple: if there were 10 transactions within 4 hour period then it could be labeled unverified as people are most likely to transfer money once a day or a few times a week.

 Zorigt